blueCycle/aws-Inferentia-poc/README.md

 RUN pip install protobuf==3.19.2
 RUN pip install fschat

-WORKDIR /app/vllm
+WORKDIR /app/llmperf
 ```

 The Docker container is expecting the directory `Inf2-eks-inference` in the same shared filesystem.
-The directory `inf2-eks-inference` should include `vllm_llmperf` and `llmperf`.
+The directory `inf2-eks-inference` should include `vllm` and `llmperf`.

 Once we have the file we can build the docker container and upload it to the ECR repository